 - Spray top of mixture with avocado oil spray to help with browning.

 - Bake in oven at 350F for 15 minutes.
+The crackers should be baked just enough to hold together for cutting.
 Remove from oven and cut crostini into desired shape.
 I tried both diamond shaped and plain old square.
 Both worked very well!

 - Return to oven and bake an additional 20 minutes.
 If the crackers have not browned after 20 minutes, you can flip them upside down and bake an additional 10-15 minutes or until they reach your desired level of crispness.